 If you are lucky enough, you can also find a "Jigaraki" shop and enjoy a liver Kebab with fresh basil and Lavash bread.

-Tah-chin, also spelled as Tahchin is a glorious savoury rice cake from Iran consisting of rice, chicken, yogurt, saffron, and eggs.
+Tahchin, also written Tah-chin is a glorious savoury rice cake from Iran consisting of rice, chicken, yogurt, saffron, and eggs.
 Some versions of Tah-chin are more elaborate, mixed with nuts such as almonds, also barbberies.
 The name refers to the layering of chicken and rice, which is then baked until it has a crisp base, called Tah-dig.
 It’s best to use a nonstick pan in an oven, because it helps in getting that crisp, and golden exterior.
 Tahchin is composed of two different parts: the thin and crispy Tah-dig part and the soft rice mixed with the chicken fillets, saffron, and other ingredients.

 Tah-chin, Iranian rice cake